Glenn Dynner

 Glenn Davis Dynner (born April 11, 1969) is an American author and historian specializing in religion and history of East European Jewry.
-He is the Co-Editor-in-Chief of Shofar: An Interdisciplinary Journal of Jewish Studies and a Professor and Chair of Religion at Sarah Lawrence College (Chair of Humanities, 2014-16).
+He is the Co-Editor-in-Chief of Shofar: An Interdisciplinary Journal of Jewish Studies and the Jay Berkowitz Chair of Jewish History at University of Virginia.

 Education

 Dynner received his B.A. in Comparative History from Brandeis University in 1993, his M.A. in Jewish Studies from McGill University in 1997, and his Ph.D. in Near Eastern & Judaic Studies from Brandeis University in 2002 (supervised by Antony Polonsky).
 He works primarily in Polish, Yiddish, and Hebrew sources on the Jewish social and religious history in Poland, and specializes in the Hasidic movement.

 Media appearances

 In 2011, Dynner appeared on NBC's Who Do You Think You Are? with actress Gwyneth Paltrow.
 Throughout the episode, Dynner helps Gwyneth Paltrow uncover her ancestral Jewish past.
 On the same show and its spin-offs, he also consulted on the Rashida Jones and Bernie Sanders episodes.